 Wool is compressible and packable

-Wool compresses much better than polyester clothing like fleece.
+Wool compresses much better than polyester fleece.
 This makes it a great choice for those who like to travel with a carry-on bag only.
 You can easily fit 4-5 merino wool shirts in a standard-sized packing cube or compression sack.

 This can save you a massive amount of space for other gear.
 You could also use smaller luggage.
 I recently replaced some of my travel clothing with merino wool for this reason.